Information on this site may change frequently and without notice. Please check back often.

-Wright State Facilities Management and Campus Operations have been working hard to achieve a safe and welcoming learning environment for our students.
+Wright State Facilities Management and Campus Operations work hard to achieve a safe and welcoming learning environment for our students.
 We take this responsibility seriously, and the health and safety of the campus community is our highest priority.

 - Increased cleaning and disinfection of public spaces.
 Cleaning with soap and water decreases the amount of virus on surfaces and objects, which reduces the risk of exposure.
 Disinfection is achieved by using EPA-approved products against COVID-19 to help reduce risk.
 High-touch points—including doors handles, elevator buttons, and handrails—that are touched by multiple people are also frequently disinfected.

 - To ensure a minimum of six feet between people, transaction shields, or barriers manufactured by Wright State facilities personnel have been installed in campus areas where frequent person-to-person interaction occurs.
 Please call 937-775-4444 or email firstname.lastname@example.org if additional supplies are needed.

 - Occupancy limits for restrooms and elevators have been posted.

 - Foot pedals manufactured by Wright State facilities personnel have been installed to provide touchless door operation on all restroom doors.

 - All classrooms have been arranged to provide safe six-foot physical distancing.